Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![PIM base price to unit](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/PIMBasePriceToUnit.png "[PIM base price to unit]")

 This extension is used to map a PIM base price attribute to a tree node attribute.
 The PIM base price is Actindo specific and contains the dimension, the unit and the relevant amount for the base price.
 Each of this data is extracted from the PIM base price attribute by the corresponding extension.
-In this case, the unit is mapped by the *PIM BasePrice to Unit* extension.
+In this case, the unit is mapped to the destination attribute.

 [comment]: <> (Is that right?)